Raychan87/fototechnik-blog/README.md

 # FotoTechnik-Blog

 ### Beschreibung
-Das Theme wurde entwickelt für meine Wordpress Webseite FotoTour-und-Technik.de.
-Das Theme ist schlank und modern aufgebaut.
-Es soll auch der DSGVO entsprechen und noch viel mehr.
-Da die Webseite unabhängig von externen Quellen funktionieren soll.
-Zudem wird der Sicherheitsstandard auf den höchsten mir möglichen Stand gebracht.
+Das Wordpress Theme „FotoTechnik-Blog“ wurde für meine Webseite „FotoTour-und-Technik.de“ entwickelt.
+Das Theme ist dadurch sehr schlank was der Performance und der Sicherheit zugutekommt.
+Das Theme wird keine externen Quellen benutzen und hat den höchsten Sicherheitsstandard der mit meinem Wissen möglich ist.
+Dadurch ist das Theme auch DSGVO konform.

-Mit diesen Theme sind fast alle Sicherheits-Plugin's unnötig, da viele Funktionen hier abgedeckt werden.
-Die Funktionen die fehlen müssen in der .htaccess abgearbeitet werden.
+Mit diesen Theme werden alle Sicherheits-Plugin’s unnötig (außer Kommentarspamschutz), da viele Funktionen hier abgedeckt werden.
+Weitere Funktionen die fehlen müssen in der .htaccess abgedeckt werden.
+Das macht die Webseite komplett unabhängig.

+Wenn Ihr Interesse habt, könnt Ihr das Theme gerne weiter verwenden, da ich mich freuen würde wenn viele Webseiten unabhängig von Google, Microsoft und Co sind.

 ### Description
-The theme was developed for my Wordpress website FotoTour-und-Technik.de.
-The theme is slim and modern.
-It should correspond also to the DSGVO and still much more.
-Because the website should work independently from external sources.
-In addition, the security standard is brought to the highest level possible for me.
+The Wordpress Theme "FotoTechnik-Blog" was developed for my website "FotoTour-und-Technik.de".
+The theme is very slim which is good for performance and security.
+The theme will not use any external sources and has the highest security standard that is possible with my knowledge.
+Therefore the theme is also DSGVO compliant.

-With this theme almost all security plugins are unnecessary, because many functions are covered here.
-The functions that are missing have to be processed in the .htaccess.
+With this theme all security plugins are unnecessary (except comment spam protection), because many functions are covered here.
+Other functions that are missing must be covered in the .htaccess.
+This makes the website completely independent.

+If you are interested, you are welcome to use the theme further, because I would be happy if many websites are independent from Google, Microsoft and Co.

 ### Funktionen und Features